pmndrs/zustand/docs/guides/updating-nested-state-object-values.md

 ## Normal approach

-The normal approach is to copy state object with `...`:
+The normal approach is to copy state object with the spread operator `...` like so:

 ```ts
   normalInc: () =>